An outline of situations and conditions where and why a certificate of acceptance is applicable.

 The Building Act 2004 introduced the ability for a Council to recognise and accept work that has been carried out without building consent, or where another building consent authority cannot issue a code compliance certificate (e.g. a former private building certifier).

-The Ministry of Business, Innovation and Employment (MBIE) Building and Housing has produced guidance for building officials that indicates the requirements for applying for a certificate of acceptance and situations where one is needed.
+The Ministry of Business, Innovation and Employment (MBIE) Building and Housing has produced guidance for building officials (external link) that indicates the requirements for applying for a certificate of acceptance and situations where one is needed.

 A certificate of acceptance is a document from the Council that states that it has reasonable grounds to believe that specified building work complies with the building code.